Upgrade Microsoft Access with a VB6 Front-End

 - I have yet to find accounting software that users are happy with.

 - It could prove to be a very costly exercise.

 Records will need to be extracted from the current Back-End database, and converted to import into the new Software.

-It is often best to choose evolutionary development – which will allow a gradual transition to a satisfactory working system.
+It is often best to choose evolutionary development – which will allow a gradual transition to a satisfactory working Application.

 Many companies have their quirks that is best handled using Visual Basic's business oriented software.
 Much of the original business logic can be re-used.

-It may be easiest to stick with the original decision to develop a new custom built system using Visual Basic.Net.
+It may be easiest to stick with the original decision to develop a new custom built Application using Visual Basic.Net.